pandey-ankit/tomcat-verrazzano/setup-oke-ocishell/setup-oke-ocishell.md

 ### Objectives

-You will use the *Quick Create* cluster feature to create an OKE (Oracle Kubernetes Engine) instance with the required network resources, a node pool, and three worker nodes.
-The *Quick Create* approach is the fastest way to create a new cluster.
-If you accept all the default values, you can create a new cluster in just a few clicks.
+In this lab, you will:

+* Create an OKE (Oracle Kubernetes Engine) instance.
+* Open the OCI Cloud Shell and configure `kubectl` to interact with the Kubernetes cluster.

 ### Prerequisites

-You must have an [Oracle Cloud Infrastructure](https://cloud.oracle.com/en_US/cloud-infrastructure) enabled account.
+* You must have an [Oracle Cloud Infrastructure](https://cloud.oracle.com/en_US/cloud-infrastructure) enabled account.

+To create the Container Engine for Kubernetes (OKE), complete the following steps:

+* Create the network resources (VCN, subnets, security lists, etc.).
+* Create a cluster.
+* Create a `NodePool`.

+This lab shows you how the *Quick Start* feature creates and configures all the necessary resources for a 3-node Kubernetes cluster.
+All the nodes will be deployed in different availability domains to ensure high availability.

+For more information about OKE and custom cluster deployment, see the [Oracle Container Engine](https://docs.cloud.oracle.com/iaas/Content/ContEng/Concepts/contengoverview.htm) documentation.

 ## Task 1: Create an OKE cluster